AussieSusan/HP1000/readme.md

     ip_address_mask = "10.1.255.255"

-In other words, it is the main network address with '255' added as the final component or component, depending on the addressing scheme used on your computer.
+In other words, it is the main network address with '255' added as the final component or components, depending on the addressing scheme used on your computer.

 The driver will attempt to communicate with the weather station as soon as